Chapter Ten: Creatures

 aimlessly, running and hiding, or attacking everything

-in sight.
+A Submissive Creature loses its Usefulness if its master is killed or wanders off.
 If another intelligent minifig can catch a masterless

 Creature, regardless of whether hes on the same